Our objective over the coming year is to bring together all the different initiatives Ben Uri has developed and create a more formal structure.

 Contemporary artists play an important role in our projects, 'Art in the Open' and 'Art as Therapy'.
 These projects offer a combination of meetings, residencies, competitions and development programmes for schools.
 Find out more in Learning.

 Exhibitions and awards for artists

 Along with supporting artists through our learning and community projects, Ben Uri supports and nurtures new talent through its exhibitions and events and its artists competitions and awards.
-Take a look at the exhibition Summer in the City, held in 2011, which explored the work of upcoming artists in some new and compelling ways.
+The exhibition Summer in the City, held in 2011, explored the work of upcoming artists in some new and compelling ways.

 Artists keep in touch: join our mailing list